• Skip to primary navigation

 Start the process by purchasing a site visit.
 We’ll meet to discuss your ideas, survey the property, and take soil samples.
 Site visit deliverables include an estimate for custom design services and soil test results, including interpretation.

 Move to the design phase by purchasing custom design services.
 Design deliverables include an in-person presentation of hand-drafted scale planting plans, perspective sketches of installation areas, site condition analysis, a digital image reference gallery, and a detailed project estimate.
+Minimum design fee of $500.

-Step 3 – Installation & Support
+Step 3: Professional Installation & Support

 Ready to make it real?
 Your installation is secured on our calendar once the contract is signed and the invoice is processed.
+Our installation clients are also eligible for future maintenance to keep your newly planted garden in tip-top shape.

 learn more